 Best basic meatball recipe you can use in spaghetti or sauced as an appetizer!
 Easy to make in your oven with a few ingredients in just 10 minutes.

-- You can make them gluten free if necessary.
+- You can make these gluten free if necessary.

 - Add a bit of Worcestershire sauce to add more flavor.

-- Whip up a a batch and make meatballs in an air fryer with these.
+- Whip up a a batch and bake or air fry them.